 The school phased its opening and development with the completion of the second of its three-stage building programme in 2014-15.
 The completion of the second stage of building saw completion of a 170M long secondary facility, also including sports facilities, dining halls, 45 further classrooms and laboratories for science, mathematics, robotics and photography.

-The school will operate to full phases Year 12 provision by the sixth year of its operation in 2018-19.
-This will be aligned with the completion of its final smaller stage 3 building programme, providing further classrooms, laboratories and large auditorium.
-This capacity will enable Springdales to push capacity from 3,500 to 5,000 students.
+The school now operates to full phases Year 12 provision after a careful, gradually phased launch programme to securely bed in provsion.
+This has been aligned with the completion of its final smaller stage 3 building programme, providing further classrooms, laboratories and large auditorium.
+This capacity will enable Springdales eventually to push capacity from 3,500 to 5,000 students.